grzegorzfranus/ansible-role-fail2ban/README.md

 - For major changes, please open an issue first to discuss what you would like to change.

 If you have questions or suggestions, feel free to open an issue or contact the author via GitHub.

+## 📝 License

+This project is licensed under the Apache-2.0 License - see the LICENSE file for details.

+## 👥 Author Information

+This role was created by [Grzegorz Franus](https://github.com/grzegorzfranus).

+---
+**🛡️ Keep your systems secure with Fail2ban! 🚀**